Intelligent-Systems-Phystech/2018-Project-26/Zainulina2018Project26/charts/readme.md

-The charts received in the experiments described in the article
+The charts received in the experiments described in the article.
+The experiments are implemented in Hyperparameters.ipynb